How long does it take to learn Spanish?

 What do you expect to achieve?
 Being able to talk to your neighbor?
 Having a casual chat with a Spanish-speaking friend?
 Being able to communicate better with your partner’s family?
 Surviving a trip abroad without using English and some Spanish phrases?
 Nailing a job interview in Spanish?
 Or being able to deliver a speech at a conference without making any mistakes?

 These goals will naturally translate into different approaches, and some take longer than others.

-It’s much easier to order a coffee than to clarify a complex question about a presentation at a conference.
+It’s much easier to say hello in Spanish or order a coffee than to clarify a complex question about a presentation at a conference.
 Plan for a longer learning period if you’re committing to reaching an advanced level, especially if you plan on being able to understand complex news, academic articles, industry reports and similar content.

 Knowing how long it takes to learn Spanish, where can you get started?

 Apart from the questions listed here, you might also want to decide on a Spanish variety just to get started.

 Most people would decide between European Spanish and Latin American Spanish, but be warned that there are regional differences in Spain, as well as significant differences in pronunciation and vocabulary between Latin American countries.
 Regional variety is another factor to consider in how long it takes to learn.

 Of course, this doesn’t mean you can’t learn more than one variety in the future!

 It’s just more efficient to focus on one first so you can create the right type of environment and see progress more quickly.